choria-io/provisioner/README.md

 The Choria Provisioner can be run in a HA cluster of any size, they will campaign for leadership using Choria Streams and whichever instance is leader will provision nodes.

+**NOTE**: This requires Choria Broker 0.25.0 or newer.

 Campaigning will be on a backoff schedule up to 20 second between campaigns, this means there can be up to a minute of downtime during a failover scenario, generally that's fine for the Provisioner.

 If a Provisioner was on standby and becomes leader it will immediately perform a discovery to pick up any nodes ready for provisioning.

 To enable the Choria Broker must be of the kind described above in `Preparing a Broker Environment` and [Choria Streams](https://choria.io/docs/streams) must be enabled.

-Setting `leader_election_name: PROVISIONER` in the Provisioner configuration will enable campaigns, when this is set the Provisioners will start in the Paused mode.
+Setting `leader_election: true` in the Provisioner configuration will enable campaigns, when this is set the Provisioners will start in the Paused mode.

 ## Provisioning nodes